-Describe how the issues discussed in this section have resulted in a disproportionate impact on the targeted community.
-Provide information describing the threats to health or welfare of sensitive populations such as children, pregnant women, minority or low-income communities, or other sensitive groups in the targeted community potentially subject to environmental exposures, including brownfields.
-Discuss the impacts the brownfields have on public health or welfare of your targeted community, such as:
+Describe how the issues you have identified have resulted in a disproportionate impact on the targeted community.
+Provide information describing the threats to health and/or welfare of sensitive populations such as children, pregnant women, minority or low-income communities, or other sensitive groups in the targeted community potentially subject to environmental exposures, including brownfields.
+Discuss the impacts the brownfields have on public health and/or welfare and environment of your targeted community, such as:

-- possible aggravation of public health issues, such as a greater than normal incidence of diseases or conditions (including cancer, asthma or birth defects) that may be associated with exposure to hazardous substances, pollutants or contaminants resulting from cumulative environmental conditions, including brownfields, or
+- possible aggravation of public health issues, such as a greater than normal incidence of diseases or conditions (including, but not limited to, cancer, asthma or birth defects) that may be associated with exposure to hazardous substances, pollutants or contaminants resulting from cumulative environmental conditions, including brownfields; or- - other impacts on the general health and/or welfare of the targeted community.